sh94ya/NXC-Modules/README.md

 # NetExec Modules
-Other modules for NetExec from various authors
+Custom  modules for NetExec from various authors

 ## Installation
 If you have nxc installed via pipx, then put the modules on the path<br>